Check out this video on getting a diagnosis for Childhood apraxia of speech.

 Absolutely.
 While progress may be slower than in childhood, speech therapy with a specialist who understands motor speech disorders can help refine and improve fluency, and build confidence.
 Approaches may include motor-based therapy, prosody training, and assistive tools.
 Either go via the NHS or use ASLTIP for a private speech and language therapist in your area Find a speech therapist - ASLTIP and look here for adult therapy approaches Adult Therapy approaches | Adults with apraxia of speech

 You can keep it simple and honest: “I have a speech motor disorder that makes some words come out differently, but I’m working on it.”
 People often appreciate the clarity, and it can reduce pressure during conversations.
+You may get questions like "where are you from?" as others try to place your accent.
+Apraxia of speech can sometimes distort what we say, so they are just being curious.

 Yes.
 You might try pacing strategies (like pausing between phrases), rehearsing key phrases ahead of time, using supportive tech (e.g. text-to-speech apps), or practicing public speaking in safe environments.
 Confidence often grows with preparation and support.
+See our 'Information sources for study and employment' Funding and support or see our resource hub for tips in work and study Apraxia Resource Hub

 People are not born with it.

-Slurred, slow, or broken speech
+Slow, uneven or broken speech

 Frustration due to being "stuck" on words